arcarey/chore-tracker/README.md

-To see the fully functional site, please visit: DEPLOYED VERSION OF APP To see sample data loaded log in with the username admin password admin. to see a sample child view log in to username Child1, password Child1.
+To see the fully functional site, please visit: https://arcane-mountain-92426.herokuapp.com/#/home To see sample data loaded log in with the username admin password admin. to see a sample child view log in to username Child1, password Child1.

-Screen Shot

-Include one or two screen shots of your project here (optional).
-Remove if unused.
-Prerequisites

-Link to software that is required to install the app (e.g. node).

-    Node.js
-    List other prerequisites here
+This application was designed mobile first.

 Installation